robertialenti/Bike-Share/README.md

 In this section, I simply import modules that I'll need to conduct the work.
 I take advantage of a number of widely used libraries for data science, spatial analysis, and econometrics.

 ### 2. Importing and Cleaning Data
 In this section, I read and append ride-level data made available on Bixi's [open data portal](https://bixi.com/en/open-data/).
 In some years, Bixi provides ride-level data by month, while in other years all of the ridership data is included in a single dataset.
 Variable names change somewhat through time.
 The code handles these inconsistencies.
+The dataset includes all of the approximately 62 million rides completed on Bixi bikes between April 2014 and July 2024.

 Rather than rely on ____.
 Station names and IDs are somewhat unreliable as they ___ and can change through time.
 As a result, I group Bixi stations with a user-generated ID and manual validation.
 That is, I group stations - with similar names and ____ - to the same ID.
 I then merge the ride-level data to this file, assigning an ID and coordinates to every station.
 For each station ID, I select the modal station name.
 For each station ID-Date, I select the modal coordinates.
 Here is an example: